I3 Innovator Cheakamus Foundation

 Building for a Greener Future Together.

-“In the words of the project lead: ‘when people don’t see themselves reflected in an industry, they can’t envision being part of it.’
+“In the words of the project lead: ‘it’s important now more than ever to revitalize our Indigenous communities and use the resources we have to create a community with traditions, acceptance, language and guidance’.
 This project has the potential for substantial impact as it creates meaningful pathways for Indigenous women and gender diverse people to create futures within what is currently a male-dominated high-performance building sector, while transforming it through the uptake of Indigenous ways of knowing and being.”

 - Sara Wolfe, Director, Indigenous Innovation Initiative